desperatethelark/ruby-chip/README.md

 # RubyChip
 A Chip-8 interpreter/emulator written in Ruby

-This is more of a prototype than anything else at this point, but it might be a good reference if you're looking to write your own emulator.
+This implementation was designed with <a href="https://www.destroyallsoftware.com/talks/boundaries">Functional Core, Imperative Shell</a> in mind.

 # Usage
+Clone the repo and `bundle install`, then
 <pre>bundle exec ruby main.rb PONG</pre>
-Or replace PONG with any file in /programs
+Or replace `PONG` with any file in the programs directory.

+Esc key exits the program.
+Have fun!

 # Keypad
 <pre>